 Emails to Potential New Members will be sent in batches, so there may be a gap between when her name is submitted and when the informational email is sent.
 She will receive an email similar to the example below, personalized with her first name and the college she is attending/plans to attend.

-Beginning with the fall 2021 primary recruitment season, Phi Mu’s National Council unanimously voted to remove the preferential treatment of legacies and the requirement of an alumna reference/recommendation for Potential New Members.
-These changes empowered our collegiate chapters to make their own membership decisions and reduce barriers to joining by allowing each Potential New Member the same opportunity to receive an invitation for membership to Phi Mu.
+Beginning with the fall 2021 Primary Recruitment season, Phi Mu’s National Council unanimously voted to remove the preferential treatment of legacies and the requirement of an alumna reference/recommendation for Potential New Members.
+These changes empowered our collegiate chapters to make their own membership decisions and reduce barriers to joining by allowing each PNM the same opportunity to receive an invitation for membership to Phi Mu.

 When Phi Mu was founded in 1852, educational opportunities for women were scarce and largely limited to white women of privileged backgrounds.
 Phi Mu has evolved with the higher education landscape and we hope to offer the benefit of Phi Mu membership to any woman who represents Phi Mu’s ideals of love, honor and truth.